sPHENIX-Collaboration/analysis/JS-Jet/FastJetMedianBkg/src_JetMedianTree/readme.md

    $ ./make_inp_lists.py 2 1
    $ cd jobs_2x1
    $ ../test.sh
-   [inspect the outputs of the generated test file]
+   [inspect the outputs of the generated *.root test file]
    $ cd ..
 ```
  4. When you are happy with step 3., make a directory to run over all the input file lists.
 If, for instance, you want jobs